There is no doubt, just delay and long days of waiting. Days rolling into months that I know now would soon be a year – another year – of waiting.

 In a series of scores of others but not like this one.
 This year is different, in this one there is smell of rain.
 But no respite.

-The path lay hidden under futile chances, attractive options, hacked away with the machette of thought, difficult decisions.
+The path lay hidden under futile efforts, attractive options that I know would detract.
+To be hacked clear of obstacles with the machete of thought, difficult decisions.

 There is fear.
 Fear is the familiar constant.

 I let it flow, through me, like the water I must drink.
 I let visions and wishfilled thoughts that would one day transform today’s reality, play, out in the sun.

 I smear words, thoughts, wishes, dreams, desires of the burning, now restless, but not impatient heart, on the walls of chatrooms, hollows, dark cavernous, crowded, unknown, strange human minds.